pp-develop/line-bot-template/README.md

 ```

 ### Webhook
-Publish the server and set the Webhook from the LINE Messaging API
+Publish the server and set a WebhookURL for the LINE Messaging API

 #### When using ngrok
 1. access [ngrok Dashboard](https://dashboard.ngrok.com/get-started/your-authtoken) or [sign up for a free ngrok account](https://dashboard.ngrok.com/signup)